wxWidgets/wxWidgets/samples/internat/readme.txt

    # enter the directory of an already-existing translations which needs to be updated
    cd <language>

-   # the -j flag tells xgettext to merge and not simply overwrite the output file
+   # generate the .pot (template) file for the program itself
+   # see `xgettext --help' for options
-   xgettext -j -C -k_ -kwxPLURAL:1,2 -kwxGETTEXT_IN_CONTEXT:1c,2 -kwxGETTEXT_IN_CONTEXT_PLURAL:1c,2,3 -kwxTRANSLATE -kwxTRANSLATE_IN_CONTEXT:1c,2 -kwxGetTranslation -o internat.po ../internat.cpp
+   xgettext -k_ -kwxPLURAL:1,2 -kwxGETTEXT_IN_CONTEXT:1c,2 -kwxGETTEXT_IN_CONTEXT_PLURAL:1c,2,3 -kwxTRANSLATE -kwxTRANSLATE_IN_CONTEXT:1c,2 -kwxGetTranslation -o internat.pot ../internat.cpp

+   # merge updated strings from the .pot (template) into your translation
+   msgmerge -U internat.po internat.pot

-   # now edit the files and do translate the new strings (this isn't done by gettext)
+   # now edit the file and do translate the new strings (this isn't done by gettext)
    vi internat.po

    # update the message catalog:
-   msgfmt -o internat.mo internat.po
+   msgfmt -vco internat.mo internat.po

 Q. How to get the gettext tools?
 A. For Unix, you should be able to get the source distribution of any GNU mirror